cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 their identifier appears in commitment_list along with their commitment from the first round.
-Applications which require that participants not process arbitrary input messages are also required to also perform relevant application-layer input validation checks; see {{message-validation}} for more details.
+Applications which require that participants not process arbitrary input messages are also required to perform relevant application-layer input validation checks; see {{message-validation}} for more details.

 Upon receipt and successful input validation, each Signer then runs the following